Thermodynamic instability of splitting thin shell solutions in braneworld Einstein-Gauss-Bonnet gravity: Final Comments

-This result is a part of a series of results regarding the semiclassical thermodynamic stability of braneworld solutions in EGB gravity with bulk black holes.
+This work explores a way to assess this indeterminacy in those classical settings.
 It might represent another useful criterion to address and classify solutions in this context, and might help to determine the most reasonable outcome in situations where there is a lack of uniqueness in the evolution according to the classical theory.
+Anyway, this particular assessment makes sense only if the bulk solutions feature black holes.
+In that case, the methods developed here can be also used in the other settings above described as long as some analogous to Eq. (\ref{adiabatic}) can be ensured.

+In the context of the thermalon-mediated phase transitions already explored in the literature \cite{Thermalon1,Thermalon2,Thermalon3} this paper can be regarded as a part of a series of results regarding the semiclassical thermodynamic stability of thin shell solutions in EGB gravity with bulk black holes, the first one in the context of braneworld gravity.
+The main result, Eq. (\ref{criterion2}), suggests an equivalence between a semiclassical thermodynamic analysis and a purely classical existence condition that deserve further consideration.
+This equivalence might signal a formal analogy between the involving variables or be the consequence of a deeper geometrical relationship.
+Extensions of this work to other settings might shed light on this equivalence and are matter of future work.